 Information for Potential Employees

-Mercy College actively recruits a diverse workforce and student body that includes members of historically underrepresented groups, and strives to build and sustain a welcoming and supportive campus community.
+Mercy University actively recruits a diverse workforce and student body that includes members of historically underrepresented groups, and strives to build and sustain a welcoming and supportive campus community.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, marital status, religion, sex, national origin, disability or protected veteran status.

 People applying for more than one position need to provide application material for each position.
-Some positions require skills or other proficiencies where a demonstration of these skills is conducted at the College.
+Some positions require skills or other proficiencies where a demonstration of these skills is conducted at the University.
 All applications should be submitted through our applicant portal.

-Should you decide to apply to Mercy College, your application will be screened and we will respond to all applicants who meet the minimum requirements of the job for which they are applying.
+Should you decide to apply to Mercy University, your application will be screened and we will respond to all applicants who meet the minimum requirements of the job for which they are applying.
 If you have questions, or if you are experiencing technical difficulty, please contact us at email@example.com.

 Applicants and employees of most private employers, state and local governments, educational institutions, employment agencies and labor organizations are protected under Federal law from discrimination.
 Find out more, here.

-Mercy College endeavors to stay abreast of changing compensation trends so that it can remain competitive in the market.
+Mercy University endeavors to stay abreast of changing compensation trends so that it can remain competitive in the market.
 Some positions are covered by a collective bargaining agreement.
 Salaries for these positions are, therefore, determined by the terms of the agreement.